 - mild skin rash.

-Read the entire detailed patient monograph for Lanoxin Tablets (Digoxin Tablets) »
+Read the entire patient information overview for Lanoxin Tablets (Digoxin Tablets)

 What is Prescribing information?